 6) Reduces weight by removing excessive fat from the abdomen.

 5) Cardiac disorders

 12) Urinary retention

-Person suffering from fissure, ano-rectal bleeding, fever, immune compromised patients, weak person, pregnant women, age below 15 years and old age people are contra-indicated for virechana.
+Person suffering from fissures, ano-rectal bleeding, fever, immunocompromised patients, weak persons, pregnant women, age below 15 years and old age people are contra-indicated for virechan.